tdiprima/gitbak/README.md

 # GitHub Backup

-Back up all SBU-BMI repositories.
+Back up all your repositories.

 (I believe I modified it from this one: https://github.com/tango-controls/GitHubBackup/blob/master/backup-github.sh.
 Or you could check [The complete list of every GitHub backup script](https://rewind.com/blog/every-github-backup-script-complete-list/) 😄)